WillianMaruyama112/git-course/README.md

 # git-course
-This is the git course from Fettahben
+This is the git course from Udemy.